twekkel/node_exporter-lite/README.md

 ## Introduction

 An ultra‑light Prometheus [node_exporter](https://github.com/prometheus/node_exporter) replacement, written in [Nim](https://nim-lang.org).
 It compiles into a single static binary with zero external dependencies.
+You do not need Nim or GCC installed on your machine; that will be handled by the containerized build.

 A minimal, high‑performance implementation of the standard `node_exporter` metrics with extremely low memory and CPU usage.
 Ideal for resource‑constrained systems, embedded devices, and environments where a compact, easy‑to‑distribute exporter is required.